ScooloV/bbpedia/docs/core_rules/blood_bowl_stadia.md

 1. The Reserves box, where fit and healthy players stand ready for the next drive.
 2. The Knocked-out box, where players removed from play due to minor injury recover.
 3. The Casualty box, where seriously hurt players are tended and where those who won't play again are stored until the final whistle.
 4. Turn trackers.
 These are vital, helping everyone know which turn it is and how long remains of the current half and the game.
-The Turn trackers are covered in greater detail on pages 20 and 42.
+The Turn trackers are covered in greater detail on [page 20](../core_rules/blood_bowl_stadia.md#turn-marker) and [page 42](../core_rules/the_rules_of_blood_bowl.md#moving-the-turn-marker).
 5. Team re-roll trackers, used to keep track of how many re-rolls a team still has to call upon in each half.
-Re-rolls are covered in more detail on [page 24](./rules_and_regulations.md#re-rolls).
+Re-rolls are covered in more detail on [page 24](../core_rules/rules_and_regulations.md#re-rolls).
 6. The Score tracker, where the coach keeps a record of each touchdown scored.

 ## Sporting Paraphernalia